The primaries have just begun. But Trump and Biden are already shifting to a November mindset

 “You can’t win with just your own base,” Cornyn said.
 “But President Biden’s got serious problems.
 I mean, all the polling shows that even Democrats aren’t excited about his candidacy.
 So, I like President Trump’s chances.”

-Associated Press writers Meg Kinnard in Columbia, South Carolina and Seung Min Kim and Zeke Miller in Washington contributed to this report.
+Associated Press writers Meg Kinnard in Columbia, South Carolina and Seung Min Kim, Zeke Miller and Stephen Groves in Washington contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.